Idah Nabayiga: Controversy and activism

-A newspaper poll in 2017, listed Idah Nabayiga as one of the Members' of Parliament who had voted against the lifting of the Presidential Age Limit Bill.
+A newspaper poll in 2017, listed Idah Nabayiga as one of the Members' of Parliament who had voted in support of the lifting of the Presidential Age Limit Bill.
 She reportedly declined the vote because of a possible fear of lynching by her electorate.

 She has also been on record as having rejected the Uganda Government's denial of the Uganda People's Defence Force brutality against fishing communities on Lake Victoria.